 Should I report Ransomware?
 Should I pay the ransom or not?
-Where do I report ransomware to FBI, Police or appropriate authorities?
+Where do I report ransomware to the FBI, Police or appropriate authorities?
 If your Windows computer system has been infected with Ransomware, and you have these questions in mind, then this post will be able to help you.

 Ransomware has now become a serious threat to the online world.
 Many software firms, universities, companies and organizations around the world are trying to take precautionary measures to save themselves from ransomware attacks.
 Authorities & Security companies too, are gearing up for a fight against them.

-Ransomware – Should I pay or not
+Ransomware – Should I pay or not?

-It is easy for people to say – No, do not pay ransomware.
+It is easy for people to say – No, do not pay ransom.
 But you know better!
 If you are able to find a ransomware decryptor tool that unlocks your data, or you are able to manually decrypt your files or restore your data from backups – great!
 But what if you have valuable files and data locked up, and you have no backup files?

 There are statistics that say that over 50% decide to pay, whereas the rest just format their systems and restore backups.
 But this figure could be much higher, as many who pay up do not want to admit that they did.